jmlb/jmlb.github.io/robotics_hardware.md

 ---
 layout: default
-field: "Flashcards"
+field: "Robotics"
-subtitle: "Coding"
+subtitle: "Hardware"
 tagline:
 ---

-FLASHCARDS: a series of what is / how to on different topics ranging from python scripting and algorithm up to Deep Learning implementation.
+FLASHCARDS: a series of what is / how to on different Robotics topics.

 <h2>Latest Posts</h2>